RemiVine/Thesis-template-IHEID-RV-2021/README.md

 ## Side note: use this template for the MPT

 As such, the template can also be easily used for the MPT if you intend to have several papers included in one whole framework.
 You can simply mute the *\include{specimen}* command in the *main.tex* file.
-You might probably seek to also mute the *0_pre_thesis_quote_dedication_etc.tex* and the *0_Acknowledgments.tex* files.
-The *0_Abstract_Page.tex* can be slightly tweaked if you need to prepare a quick introduction of your MPT.
+You might probably seek to also mute the *0_pre_thesis_quote_dedication_etc.tex*, the *0_Abstract_Page.tex*, and the *0_Acknowledgments.tex* files.
+The *Preamble* file can be slightly tweaked if you need to prepare a quick introduction of your MPT.

 ## Download the repository

 - You can simply get the .zip folder of the repository

-:fried_shrimp:
+:fried_shrimp:   :fried_shrimp: